Screen fatigue is harming your eyesight and sabotaging businesses.

-It’s costing you 20% lost productivity, harming your workforce and leaving you open to lawsuits.
+It’s costing 20% in lost productivity and leaves employers open to lawsuits.

 Eye Science and Workplace Fatigue

-Fatigue affects every aspect of our lives and eye science is continually uncovering its mysteries.
-It’s also telling us more about the consequences of eye-strain in the 21st Digital Century across education and work/life — its impact on safety, performance, and health.
+Fatigue affects every aspect of our lives and eye science is continually discovering more.
+It’s telling us more about the consequences of computer eye strain in the 21st Digital Century, across education and work/life, and its impact on safety, performance, and health.

-In our 16-page White Paper – ( that’s jam-packed with information, so it’s a long read – about 24 minutes) you’ll learn:
+In our 25-page White Paper – (that’s jam-packed with information) you’ll learn:

-- Why and how eye-strain, effects vision and cognitive fatigue
+- Why and how eye strain, affects vision and cognitive fatigue

 - Fatigue in the workplace—its origins and consequences

-- Practical and technological solutions to combat eye-strain
+- Practical and technological solutions to combat computer eye strain/fatigue

 You don’t have to bookmark the page for this – you can sign up for our newsletter and it will be the first thing we send you!